RagnarokMew/ZoteBoat/docs/components/enemies.typ

 == Enemies

 Enemies are implemented in the `entities` module.
-All enemies are dervied from one of the two enemy base classes `GroundEnemy` and `FlyingEnemy` which are implemented in the `base_enemies` submodule, as can be seen below:
+All enemies are dervied from one of the two enemy base classes, `GroundEnemy` and `FlyingEnemy`, which are implemented in the `base_enemies` submodule.

 #align(center)[
 ```pintora